interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Cost {#preimage-sha-256-condition-type-maxcost}

-The cost is the size, in bytes, of the **unencoded** preimage, plus the constant 32.
-The constant is added to ensure that even a zero length fulfillment reflects some processing cost.
-This prevents a large number of very small PREIMAGE-SHA-256 sub-fulfillments being used to construct a fulfillment that has a low calculated cost but a large real cost to process.
+The cost is the size, in bytes, of the **unencoded** preimage.

-    cost = preimage + 32
+    cost = preimage length

 ### ASN.1 {#preimage-sha-256-condition-asn1}